Wednesday, 16 April 2025

 Good Signage

 Yes, I fully appreciate this discipline (Indoor Flying) has nothing to do with slope soaring but when flying opportunities are limited at this time of the year it's nice to see something different without having to wear 4 layers of clothing and a wooly hat.
-That my friend is a welcome change.
+That, my friend, is a welcome change.

 Hawker Hurricane